joannekim0420/SloganGeneration/README.md

 ## **Evironment**
 1. Prepare Data
 	Data format should be source-target pair matching.
-	- data from paper is crawled from sloganlist.com (https://sloganlist.com) based on crawling_slogan.ipynb .
+	- data from paper is crawled from (https://sloganlist.com) based on crawling_slogan.ipynb.
-	(your own data) prepare your own data in csv file with 2 column including source and target.
+	- (your own data) prepare your own data in csv file with 2 column including source and target.

 3. Download Cuda with adaptable version
 > My version of torch version.